Nefti-sama/sphinx-docx/docs/source/customization.rst

 The contents in the style file are ignored.

 If you want to change these properties, you must create a new style file.
-The lists of styles used by sphinx_docx, see :numref:`document_style_section`.
+For the styles sphinx-docx uses, see :numref:`document_style_section`.
-About cover page, see :numref:`coverpage_section`.
+For the cover page, see :numref:`coverpage_section`.
-About section settings, see :numref:`section_settings_section`.
+For the section settings, see :numref:`section_settings_section`.

 .. _`document_style_section`:

 Document style
 ^^^^^^^^^^^^^^

-In OpenXML, there are multiple style types. sphinx_docx uses character, paragraph, and table styles.
+OOXML has several style types. sphinx-docx uses character, paragraph, and table styles.
 The character styles are described in :numref:`character_style_table`, the paragraph styles are described in :numref:`paragraph_style_table`, and the table styles are described in :numref:`table_style_table`.